Menstruating During a Marathon, a Subject Rarely Talked About

 Estimated No. of Menstruating Runners this Year

-In addition to questions surrounding pain during a marathon, runners also discussed the technicalities of running 26 miles while bleeding.
+In addition to questions surrounding pain during a marathon, runners also discussed tips and tricks for running 26.2 miles while bleeding.
 They feel more comfortable, Belizaire said, voicing concerns about their menstrual cycle in this closed, nonjudgmental forum.
 “You can’t really talk about [periods] on the mixed page because men don’t wanna talk about that,” she said.

 NYC Marathon “It Will Challenge You” ad along the route.
 (Kathryn Herchenroeder/NYCity News Service)

 To prepare for marathon day, these runners test various products to see what works for their individual needs.
 Participants have utilized everything from tampons to pads and menstrual cups.
-In fact, 261 Fearless and Hello Cup, a menstruation product provider, teamed up to produce a marathon menstrual cup that debuted at the New York City Marathon Expo last year.
-At this year’s marathon, there were medical tents throughout the route, offering runners a wide selection of sanitary items such as tampons, pads and other personal hygiene products.
-Runners have to find creative ways to carry sanitary products with them as they are not allowed to run with backpacks.
+In fact, 261 Fearless, a global women’s running group, and Hello Cup, a menstruation product provider, teamed up to produce a marathon menstrual cup that debuted at the New York City Marathon Expo last year

-When Nunez realized that her cycle aligned with the early November race, she started trying out different period products while running, preparing for the worst and hoping for the best.
-Eventually, she decided on a specific size of pad that works for her, and she has an approved runner’s accessory to hold them.
-On race day she was nearing the end of her cycle and was prepared with her products.
+With this being her second marathon ever and first New York City marathon, Nunez planned for every possible situation.
+As it got closer, she realized that her cycle aligned with the early November race.
+For the past few months, she started trying out different period products while running, preparing for the worst and hoping for the best.
+Eventually, she decided on a specific size of pad that works for her and she had an approved runner’s accessory to hold them.